heavyengineer/drupal-tug/README.md

 *** Danger Will Robinson ***

 If you download an sql file using something like phpmyadmin - you may find there is a line which creates a database and sets that db to be used during the install.
 This will cause the build to fail (although all the containers will still run) as the app is looking for a db named drupal - not whatever phpmyadmin is setting it as.
 So best to delete these lines and allow Drupal-tug to handle the db for you.
-This problem doesnt exist is you use mysqldump to create the sql file.
+This problem doesnt exist if you use mysqldump to create the sql file.

-###Build a new site from scratch (no db, no existing repo)
-####configure the env_variables.config file
-1. If you want to install a fresh Drupal from scratch (i.e. run drush site-install) then set the sratch variable to 1 - this will run the script install_from_scratch.sh (see below)
-2. If the scratch variable is set, indicate the version of Drupal you want to download by setting the drupal_version var - else it will (should) default to the latest version)

 ### In both cases then do this
 1. run ./build_env.sh